celestiaorg/celestia-node/docs/adr/adr-009-telemetry.md

 The next biggest priority - incentivized Testnet can be largely covered with traces as well.
 All participant will submit traces from their nodes to any provided backend endpoint by us during the whole network lifespan.
 Later on, we will be able to verify the data of each participant by querying historical traces.
-This is the feature that some backend solutions provide, which we can use as well to extract valuable on how the network performs in macro view.
+This is the feature that some backend solutions provide, which we can use as well to extract valuable insight on how the network performs in macro view.

 ### Tooling/Dependencies